dvircohen/NASA-Project/README.md

 }
 ```

 The parameters n and d dictates the number of workers that will be created for the task:
 Let delta be the number of days in the tasks.
 `Number of workers = delta / n*d`

-The local will upload the project code and input file to a private S3 bucket, it will send an sqs message with the input file key (in s3).
+The local will upload the project code and input file to a private S3 bucket, it will send an sqs message with the input file key (in s3) to the
+locals_to_manager.
-It will then bring up a Manager instance in AWS (unless one is not already up) and will wait for answer on a queue.
+It will then bring up a Manager instance in AWS (unless one is already up) and will wait for answer on a queue.
 Once it gets the answer it will download the output file, parse it to html and save.

 ## Manager:
 Runs 2 threads, each with one flow (queue names are not real):
 - Flow 1 (locals) : loop: read messages from local_to_manager queue -> download input files -> create task for each -> create workers if needed -> create jobs for the task -> put jobs in manager_to_workers queue.
-- Flow 2 (workers): loop: read messages from workers_to_manager queue -> update the task object in the manager state -> if the task is done create a summery file, upload it to s3 and send to manager_to_local queue + check if we need to kill some workers.
+- Flow 2 (workers): loop: read messages from workers_to_manager queue -> update the task object in the manager state -> if the task is done create a summery file, upload it to s3 and send to manager_to_local queue + check if we need to kill the workers.

 ### How terminate works:
-Once "locals" thread get a message from input file with terminate order:
+Once "locals" thread get a message from a local with a terminate order inside the input file:
 - It notify the "workers" thread.
 - It handle the input file task (create the jobs for the workers) and then exit.